motayyabb/flutter/Project/README.md

 # NGO Management Flutter App

 ## **Overview**
-The **NGO Management Flutter App** is designed to streamline operations for NGOs by managing donations, events, volunteers, and finances.
+The **NGO Management Flutter App** is designed to streamline operations for NGOs by managing donations, events, and finances.
 It provides separate interfaces for **Admins**, **Donors**, and **Volunteers** to handle specific responsibilities.

 ---

 ## **Features**
 1. **Admin Role**:
-   - Manage events, donations, beneficiaries, and volunteers.
+   - Manage events and donations.
    - Generate reports for donations, finances, and events.

 2. **Donor Role**: